Intro-CS-App-Dev-and-Deploy/Composite-Shapes/New Lessons/04 Adding Measles/ReadMe.txt

 NOTE: be sure to review the Face Pieces
 - These might eventually be put in a single procedure

+Teaching Method
+- create variables in subprogram, then move them to population
+- X&Y: logical rectangle with radius consideration

 TEACHER Directed: adding the measles
 - start wtih drawing measle anywhere, diameter is from smallerDimension
 - remove stroke